SchichtWerk - Zeitreisen im Wersonhaus

 15. August 2017

 Very informative and well-made small exhibition about the ancient history of Gilching!
 A small guided tour by a knowledgeable member of the Schichtwerk association is highly recommended!
-Otherwise, you can also explore the different layers (drawers) of the exhibition on your own and get informed.
-Anyone who has worked their way through Schichtwerk will walk a bit more reverently over the historical ground of Gilching in the future!
+Otherwise, you can also explore the different layers (drawers) of the exhibition on your own and gather information.
+Anyone who has worked their way through Schichtwerk will walk a bit more respectfully over the historical ground of Gilching in the future!

 UB